jones-lab-tamu/CBASv2/README.md

 # CBAS (Circadian Behavioral Analysis Suite)

 CBAS is a suite of tools for phenotyping complex animal behaviors.
-It is designed to automate classification of behaviors from active live streams of video data and provide a simple interface for visualizing and analyzing the results.
+It is designed to automate classification of behaviors from video data and provide a simple interface for visualizing and analyzing the results.

 *Written and maintained by Logan Perry, a post-bac in the Jones Lab at Texas A&M University.*

 CBAS was designed with circadian behavior monitoring in mind.
 Here's a visualization of what CBAS can do!
 Note that the behaviors are not set in stone, and can be easily changed to fit the user's needs.
 <p align="center">
     <img src=".//assets/realtime.gif" alt="CBAS actograms" style="width: 600px; height: auto;">
 </p>
 <p align="center">

-###### *(Left) Real-time video recording of an individual mouse over two weeks in a 12h:12h light:dark cycle and in constant darkness.
-(Right) real-time actogram generation of nine distinct home cage behaviors.*
+###### *(Left) Video recording of an individual mouse over two weeks in a 12h:12h light:dark cycle and in constant darkness.
+(Right) Actogram generation of nine distinct home cage behaviors.*

 </p>

+## The CBAS Workflow

+For a new user, the end-to-end process in CBAS generally follows these steps:

+1.  **Acquire Data:** Record videos directly from IP cameras within CBAS or import existing `.mp4` files into a project.
+2.  **Automatic Encoding:** CBAS works in the background to automatically process new videos (`.mp4`), encoding them into feature files (`_cls.h5`) that the machine learning models can understand.
+3.  **Train a Model (Optional):** Label a subset of your video data with behaviors of interest and train a new, custom classification model.
+4.  **Run Inference & Visualize:** Use a trained model (either the included one or your own) to classify the encoded videos.
+This produces data (`_outputs.csv`) that you can then explore using the visualization tools.

-## Background
+## The Three Modules

-CBAS is a user-friendly, GUI-enabled Python package that allows for the automated acquisition, classification, and visualization of behaviors over time.
-It consists of three modules:
+CBAS consists of three primary modules that enable this workflow:

 - ### Module 1: Acquisition